 only properly registered students may participate; if a student is not registered or has no meal ordered for the day, they are not allowed in the school dining area unless a staff member permits it;

-all details of school catering are specified in the separate Internal Regulations of the School Canteen.
+all details of the school catering are specified separately in the Internal Regulations of the School Canteen.

 Final Provisions

-Familiarization with the school rules is part of initial and periodic training for school staff.
+Familiarisation with the school rules is part of initial and periodic training for school staff.

 Students and parents are introduced to the school rules at the beginning of each school year.
 During the year, the full school rules are available in the school office and online on the school’s website.